LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/index.rst

   - Administrative access to install software on the servers
   - Access from M-Files server to SQL on the SQL server via ODBC
-  - Access from M-Files server to SQL on the sql server via Web API
+  - Access from M-Files server to SQL on the SQL server via Web API
   - Sysadmin rights on the SQL Server

-Manually, or partially manual installation is required when any of the above restrictions apply.
+Additional steps to the basic installation is required when any of the above restrictions apply.

 M-Files Cloud installation falls within this scope as administrative access to the M-Files Server is restricted to M-Files support only.

-Refer to the next section for manual installation.
+Refer to the next section for these types of installation.